 Comforting for a cold day, a remedy for a long night of partying, and a food that instantly boosts anyone’s energy levels, a bowl of pork porridge is something you will definitely want on your list.

-Thai-style porridge is actually quite similar to Cantonese porridge, other than the fact that the locals add copious amounts of additional fish sauce/sugar/ chilli etc.
+Thai-style porridge is quite similar to Cantonese porridge, other than the fact that the locals add copious amounts of additional fish sauce/sugar/ chilli etc.

 Recommended Stall: